xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

     ![]({{site.baseurl}}/attachments/7504855/8719267.png?effects=drop-shadow)
 3. On the page that opens, make sure that the product has been assigned an appropriate product class:
     ![]({{site.baseurl}}/attachments/7504855/8719268.png?effects=drop-shadow)
-    (If the product does not have a product class assigned, or needs to be assigned a different product class, take a moment to {% link "assign an appropriate product class to it" ref_EVqNSaZy#Managingproductclasses-AssigningProductClasses %}).
+    (If the product does not have a product class assigned, or needs to be assigned a different product class, take a moment to {% link "assign an appropriate product class to it" ref_EVqNSaZy#assigning-product-classes %}).
 4. Add attributes via the page section intended for managing the product's "product class"-level attributes (The title of this section is formed based on the name of the product class according to the pattern "<Product class name> attributes"; in our example, this will be "Plates attributes"):
     ![]({{site.baseurl}}/attachments/7504855/8719269.png?effects=drop-shadow)

     1. Create a new empty entry in the attributes list (This is where you will specify your attribute name and value(s)): click the "down arrow" part of the **Add attribute** button and select the type of attribute value you require (_Plain field_, _Textarea_ or _Yes/No_) from the drop-down button menu.
         ![]({{site.baseurl}}/attachments/7504855/8719270.png?effects=drop-shadow)
-        (For an explanation of the different attribute value field types, see {% link "Managing attribute values" Managing-attribute-values_7504859.html %}).
+        (For an explanation of the different attribute value field types, see {% link "Managing attribute values" ref_bTfJ9bTS %}).
         As we are going to add the attribute  "Print color.......Orange", we should select the attribute value type "_Plain field_". "_Plain field_" is the default value, so we don't even need to use the drop-down menu: simply clicking **Add attribute** will create the empty fields we require:
         ![]({{site.baseurl}}/attachments/7504855/8719271.png?effects=drop-shadow)
     2. Use the **Attribute name** and **Attribute option** fields to specify, respectively, the attribute name and value(s):